Definition of Accounts Receivable – Debit or Credit

 Credit($) |

-The customer account is to be shown under the accounts receivables; here, the accounts receivable has a credit balance.
+The customer account is to be shown under the accounts receivables; here, the accounts receivable have a credit balance.

 Accounts Receivable in Trial Balance and Balance Sheet

 In Trial Balance, accounts receivables are shown with the actual amount receivable from the third party.
 For example, A Ltd sold goods to B Ltd. amounting to $ 5,000.
-Now, in the trial, balance B Ltd will be shown as a debtor or accounts receivable having a balance of $ 5000.
+In the trial, balance B Ltd will be shown as a debtor or accounts receivable with a balance of $ 5000.

-But in the balance sheet, net accounts receivables will be shown after adjusting cash discounts, bad debts, etc. Like in the above example, if the amount received is $ 4,000 and $ 1,000 cannot be receivable due to bankruptcy of Mr B., then in the Balance sheet, $ 4,000 will be shown as debtors, and $ 1,000 will be shown in the profit and loss account as $ 1,000.
+But the balance sheet shows net accounts receivables after adjusting cash discounts, bad debts, etc. Like in the above example, if the amount received is $ 4,000 and $ 1,000 cannot be receivable due to the bankruptcy of Mr. B., then in the Balance sheet, $ 4,000 will be shown as debtors, and $ 1,000 will be shown in the profit and loss account as $ 1,000.

 Conclusion – Accounts Receivable – Debit or Credit

-Accounts receivable generally has a debit balance, but in some situations, the balance can be credit too.
-Like sales made to the customer on credit, then the amount receivable shows the debit balance on the asset side, but if the advance is received, the amount received is shown as a credit balance in accounts receivables.
+Accounts receivable generally have a debit balance, but the balance can be credited in some situations.
+For sales made to the customer on credit, the amount receivable shows the debit balance on the asset side.
+Still, if the advance is received, the amount received is shown as a credit balance in accounts receivables.
 The automated system through which the transactions are recorded is called a debtor.
-In Trial Balance, gross amounts of account receivable are shown, and in the Balance sheet, the net amount of account receivables is shown.
+In Trial Balance, gross accounts receivable amounts are shown, and the Balance sheet shows the net amount of accounts receivables.

 Recommended Articles

 This is a guide to Accounts Receivable – Debit or Credit.
-Here we also discuss the definition and recording accounts receivable along with an example and journal entries.
+Here we also discuss the definition and recording of accounts receivable, an example, and journal entries.
 You may also have a look at the following articles to learn more –